CUBRID/cubrid-manual/en/sql/function/information_fn.rst

                       7              4

-The size depends on the actual content of value, string compression is also taken into account:
+The size depends on the actual content of value, :ref:`string compression<string_compression>` is also taken into account:

 .. code-block:: sql